isciences/wsim/docs/concepts/electric_power.rst

 * Actual generation (where absent, this can be estimated from default factors per fuel type.)
 * Cooling type.
 In particular, the electric power assessment must know whether a given thermoelectic plant is water-cooled, whether the source of that water is seawater is freshwater, and whether a once-through cooling system is used.

-The required power plant information, with the exception of the cooling type, is available from the open-source `Global Power Plant Database <https://github.com/wri/global-power-plant-database>`_ (GPPD).
+Power plant locations, fuel types, and capacities are available from the open-source `Global Power Plant Database <https://github.com/wri/global-power-plant-database>`_ (GPPD).
+In some cases, estimated generation is also avilable in GPPD.
-Cooling type information can be appended to GPPD by linking against the commercial World Electric Power Plant database.
+Cooling type and generation information can be appended to GPPD by linking against the commercial World Electric Power Plant database.
 When this information is not available, WSIM makes the following assumptions:

 * A plant is water-cooled if its declared fuel type is biomass, cogeneration, coal, nuclear, or waste.
 * A plant uses seawater as the source of its cooling if it is within 3 km of the ocean.
 * A plant uses once-through cooling if is is located within 1 km of a plant having the same fuel type in a dataset of once-through cooled plants provided by Raptis and Pfister :cite:`Raptis:2016`.
+* Generation can be estimated based on capacity, using average capacity factors per fuel type from the `EW3 database of U.S. Power Plants <https://www.ucsusa.org/clean-energy/energy-water-use/ucs-power-plant-database>`_.

 Calculating Hydrologic Anomalies